CarlosDwain/plant-disease-severity-cnn/README.md

 ## Overview
 This repository contains the code and resources for a Multioutput Convolutional Neural Network (CNN) designed for disease classification and severity estimation in hydroponically grown Pechay (Brassica rapa ssp. chinensis).
 You can also use any plant you want.

-<p align="center">
-   <img src = "resources/model training 2.jpg" alt="Logo">
-</p>

 A multioutput or multi-task learning is an approach where multiple tasks are performed simultaneously.
 This is given that the tasks are closely related to one another.
 To implement a multioutput approach in our study, a CNN model shall be trained to output the plant disease and disease severity of Pechay with a single input image.
 The figure aboves illustrates the process of building the model.

+## Model Training Process

+The model training process involves two primary phases: transfer learning and custom fully connected layer integration.

+### Transfer Learning

+In this phase, a pre-trained model based on the InceptionV3 architecture and trained on the \emph{imagenet} dataset is utilized as the foundation.
+Leveraging pre-existing knowledge from a vast dataset like \emph{imagenet} allows for enhanced performance, particularly when the available dataset for the specific task is limited.

+### Custom Fully Connected Layer

+Following transfer learning, a custom fully connected layer is integrated into the model.
+This layer is manually designed to meet the specific requirements of the study, allowing for further customization and optimization.

+For a detailed overview of the model training workflow, refer to the figure below

+<p align="center">
+   <img src = "resources/model training 2.jpg" alt="Logo">
+</p>

 ## Project Structure
 - **/src**: Contains the source code for the CNN model.